pcanterino/dumbdbm/README.md

 When a value is modified and the new value fits in the old set of blocks, the old ones are used.
 Otherwise, a new set of blocks is placed at the end of the file.

-Currently, when a value is removed from the database, only it's entry in the index file is removed, meaning that it is still in the database.
-This also means, that it will become unaccessible and rendering the corresponding blocks lost.
+Currently, when a value is removed from the database, only its entry in the index file is removed, meaning that it is still in the database.
+This also means, that it will become unaccessible and the corresponding blocks will become useless.
 A similar thing happens when a value is moved to different blocks: The index file points to the value in the new blocks, but the old blocks remain unaccessible in the database file.

 ## License